7 high school students

 Physical and psychological symptoms

-Our project aims to provide a solution for patients suffering from Parkinson’s disease who develop a “Freezing” symptom.
+Our project aims at providing a solution for patients suffering from Parkinson’s disease who develop a “Freezing” symptom.

 This particularly disabling symptom can lead to dangerous situations, such as falls, and can cause the patient to limit or even abandon his or her movements.